Issues Closed in Calendar year 2010 Sorted by Subject

 Issue: A practitioner suggested that education and outreach be developed to explain the tax obligations for small businesses dealing with foreign entities.
 Due to the expanding global economy, smaller companies conducting business internationally need to be educated in order to comply with their tax responsibilities.

-Response: A National Phone Forum on International Tax Issues was held in April, 2010, and can be found in the IRS Video Portal Web site.
+Response: A National Phone Forum on International Tax Issues was held in April, 2010.
 In addition, IRS is creating a collection of pages to appear on IRS.gov under the following title: "Taxation of Aliens by Visa Type and Immigration Status."
 We are also working on updating and reissuing IRS Publication 953, International Tax Information for Businesses.
 When completed, these two projects will significantly increase the amount of tax information available to Small Businesses that wish to do business with foreign entities.

 Worker, Homeownership, and Business Assistance Act of 2009 (WHBAA) Collector Issues